 “Unstoppable and mesmerising”

-With the Los Angeles Philharmonic, Gražinyte-Tyla was a Dudamel Fellow in the 2012-13 season, Assistant Conductor (2014-16), and Associate Conductor (2016-17).
-She was the Music Director of the Salzburg Landestheater from 2015 until 2017.
+At the Los Angeles Philharmonic, Gražinyte-Tyla was a Dudamel Fellow in the 2012-13 season, Assistant Conductor (2014-16), and Associate Conductor (2016-17).
+She was also the Music Director of the Salzburg Landestheater from 2015 to 2017.

 Gražinyte-Tyla was discovered by the German Conducting Forum (Deutsches Dirigentenforum) in April 2009.
 A native of Vilnius, Lithuania, she was born into a musical family.
 Before pursuing her studies at the Music Conservatory in Zurich, she studied at the Music Conservatory Felix Mendelssohn-Bartholdy in Leipzig and at the Music Conservatory in Bologna, Italy.
-She graduated with a bachelor’s degree in choral and orchestral conducting from the University of Music and Fine Arts, Graz, Austria.
-Mirga has participated in numerous masterclasses and conducting workshops, and has worked with many established conductors and professors, such as Christian Ehwald, George Alexander Albrecht, Johannes Schlaefli, Herbert Blomstedt, and Colin Metters.
+She graduated with a bachelor’s degree in choral and orchestral conducting from the University of Music and Fine Arts, in Graz, Austria.
+Mirga has participated in numerous masterclasses and conducting workshops, and has worked with many established conductors and professors, including Christian Ehwald, George Alexander Albrecht, Johannes Schlaefli, Herbert Blomstedt, and Colin Metters.